 - Error 4 or 10: This happens while checking for updates with message “Update check failed to start”

-- Error 7 or 12: This occurs when download fails while checking for updates.
+- Error 7 or 12: This occurs when a download fails while checking for updates.

 - Windows OS version not supported.